 2. Courses/Classes from certified professionals

+If live aromatherapy classes in your area are hard to come by, consider taking an online course instead!
 Once in a while I’ll run across a steal of a deal on an online class where I can get more educated on herbs and essential oils from professionals.

 3. Certified Herbalists and Aromatherapists